crimsonstrife/qam2-task1/README.txt

 JDK: 17.0.1
 JavaFX: 11.0.2
 MySQL: mysql-connector-java-8.0.25
-How to run: Run Login.java
+How to run: Upon running the Main configuration a login screen will be shown.
+The user must have valid login credentials, username and password, that match the local database.
+Once entered, the user can press login to enter the main screen.
-Description of additional report: Total Appointments by User counts the number of appointments per userID and lists the username, count and userID.
+Description of additional report: Total Appointments by User counts the number of appointments per user_ID and lists the username, count and userID.
+I had SQL handle the bulk of the work by creating a JOIN between the appointments and users tables based on user_ID.
+SQL also handles the counts.